-Lori Hunter Overmyer, MBA, CFRE, vice president of Goettler Associates, has more than 28 years of professional fundraising experience with a focus on the arts, and social and human service organizations.
+Lori Hunter Overmyer, MBA, CFRE, executive vice president of Goettler Associates, has more than 35 years of professional fundraising experience with a focus on the arts, and social and human service organizations.
 As a development director, Lori acquired an expertise in implementing annual and capital fundraising plans, strategic analysis, major donor solicitation, and establishing development procedures to maximize effective operations and communications.
-A consultant with Goettler Associates, Inc. since 2005, she has lent her knowledge of marketing research, proposal writing, personal donor cultivation, recognition strategies and volunteer leadership to some of the Columbus, Ohio’s most successful capital campaigns, many of which exceeded their original fundraising goal by millions of dollars.
+A consultant with Goettler Associates, Inc. since 2005, she has lent her knowledge of marketing research, proposal writing, personal donor cultivation, recognition strategies and volunteer leadership to some of the region’s most successful capital campaigns, many of which exceeded their original fundraising goal by millions of dollars.
 An accomplished and successful speaker, she is frequently called upon to offer her take on topics as varied as major gifts, grants writing, donor metrics, and public-private partnerships.

 From her first development director’s job at the J.B.
-Speed Art Museum in Louisville, Kentucky, to her current position as vice president of Goettler Associates, Lori continues to be driven by a passion to provide best practices in every development function, and a commitment to professional growth.
+Speed Art Museum in Louisville, Kentucky, to her current position as executive vice president of Goettler Associates, Lori continues to be driven by a passion to provide best practices in every development function, and a commitment to professional growth.